 3. Teaching The Kids About Finances

 Once kids can converse with you, it’s time to start talking about finances.
 Considering how impressionable children can be, it’s best if they learn about handling money from you rather than from someone else.
-Because young attention spans tend to be short, make the lessons quick ones.
+Because young attention spans tend to be short, make the quick lessons ones.
 Adolescents and teens can take in increasingly more information as they grow.

 When the time comes, have the “college talk” with your teenager.
-Discuss the various educational options and their costs, as well as ways of financing the education.
+Discuss the various educational options and their costs, as well as ways of financing education.
 Make it clear how much money you will contribute to your child’s schooling and share the ramifications of taking on student loan debt.

 4. Retirement Plans

-Discussing your plans for retirement with your spouse is best done several years prior to the event.
+Discussing your plans for retirement with your spouse is best done several years before the event.
 Preparing now allows you to make the best choices in terms of investments, your career moves and your current and long-term expenses.
 If you know, for instance, that you and your spouse would like to retire within the next 10 years, then that will dictate today’s spending.

 5. Final Wishes Conversation

 Have the conversation in a relaxed and private setting, such as your home.
-Tackle questions regarding whether or not you have sufficient life insurance to cover expenses in the event of a death, who will care for the kids if you both pass away and what should be done if either of you are alive but physically unable to make decisions for yourselves.
+Tackle questions regarding whether or not you have sufficient life insurance to cover expenses in the event of a death, who will care for the kids if you both pass away and what should be done if either of you is alive but physically unable to make decisions for yourselves.
 If you don’t have a regular and living will or a trust, now is the time to have one drawn up.
-Also take the opportunity to make your final wishes known.
-For instance, if you have a certain possession that you want to give to someone special, or if there is a specific type of funeral service you would like, make those wishes known now , before it is too late.
+Also, take the opportunity to make your final wishes known.
+For instance, if you have an absolute possession that you want to give to someone special, or if there is a specific type of funeral service you would like, make those wishes known now , before it is too late.

 Though these discussions may seem overwhelming, tackling them will put your mind at ease so you can focus on creating a financially fulfilling life for you and your family.
 It may also make your family feel closer since you are discussing these big items as a team and getting everyone’s input and ideas.
-No matter how difficult the topic may seem to discuss, some financial conversations cannot be avoided.
-Therefore, it is always best to be clear, open and honest with the ones you love.
+No matter how difficult the topic may seem to consider, some financial conversations cannot be avoided.
+Therefore, it is always best to be transparent, open and honest with the ones you love.